-St Peter’s Church in the Vatican is the most famous work of Renaissance architecture and remains one of the greatest churches in the world.
+St Peter’s Church in the Vatican is the most famous work of Renaissance architecture and remains one of the most significant churches in the world.
 Although not the mother church of Catholicism, St Peter’s is considered one of the holiest places on earth when it comes to Catholicism.

 The Vatican Roman Catholic Church was built west of the Tiber River, and its central dome dominates the skyline of Rome.
 The foundation stone was laid in 1506, and the plan of the building was in the shape of an enormous Greek cross.
 Many artists contributed: Giuliano de Sangallo, Fra Giocondo, Raphael, Michelangelo, and others.
 St Peter’s Dome stands 136.57 meters high, making it the largest dome in the world.

 By Roman Catholic tradition, the basilica is the burial place of St Peter, one of Jesus’ 12 Apostles.
-Some historical evidence claims that St Peter’s tomb is right under the altar of the church.
-The religious site is recognized worldwide as a place of pilgrimage and the region where the Pope gives all kinds of lectures to audiences of over 80 000 pilgrims from all over the world.
+Some historical evidence claims St Peter’s tomb is under the church’s altar.
+The religious site is recognized worldwide as a place of pilgrimage and the region where the Pope lectures to audiences of over 80 000 pilgrims from all over the world.

-The City State as it is often called, Vatican City is home to about 800 inhabitants.
+The City State, often called Vatican City, is home to about 800 inhabitants.
 But none of them are permanent residents.
-The population of this small area around St. Peter’s Basilica is made up of priests, monks, and guardians.
-High-ranking dignitaries, and of course the most important resident, the Pope.
+The population of this small area around St. Peter’s Basilica comprises priests, monks, and guardians.
+High-ranking dignitaries and the most important resident, the Pope.

 Vatican City has not always been so small.
-In the middle of the 19th century, the Papal State covered an area of over 44,000 square kilometers.
-In later years, following efforts to unify Italy, most of the existing states became part of Italy.
-The power of the Pope was restricted and the territory of the Papal State was reduced to the size of the Vatican.
-In 1929, the Lateran Treaty gave the Vatican autonomy and officially demarcated the area that today attracts millions of tourists annually.
+In the middle of the 19th century, the Papal States covered an area of over 44,000 square kilometers.
+In later years, following efforts to unify Italy, most existing states became part of Italy.
+The power of the Pope was restricted, and the territory of the Papal States was reduced to the size of the Vatican.
+In 1929, the Lateran Treaty gave the Vatican autonomy and officially restricted the area that today attracts millions of tourists annually.
 Vatican City State is defended by its army, the Swiss Guard.

 Vatican City Population

-The Vatican, officially the Vatican City State, is a small sovereign state, an enclave in the Italian capital, Rome.
+The Vatican, officially the Vatican City State, is a small sovereign state enclosing the Italian capital, Rome.
 At just 0.44 km², the Vatican is the smallest country in the world.
-Established in 1929, the state is ruled by the Bishop of Rome, the Pope, and can be considered an ecclesiastical state, with important offices held by clerics.
+Established in 1929, the state is ruled by the Bishop of Rome, the Pope, and can be considered an ecclesiastical state, with virtual offices held by clerics.

 According to the latest census (2019), about 825 people live in the Vatican’s 0.44 km².
 However, none were born here, as there are no hospitals in the Vatican.
-The world’s smallest country does, however, have a bank, its mobile phone network, an astronomical observatory, a flag, and a national anthem.
+However, the world’s smallest country has a bank, its mobile phone network, an astronomical observatory, a flag, and a national anthem.
 It can also issue passports and number plates.

 The Vatican library will be protected by artificial intelligence.
 The 80,000 documents of unmeasurable value are at risk from cyber-attacks.
 Digitization began in 2012 and so far is at 25%.
 But this digitization has attracted the interest of hackers.
 The Vatican has revealed that more than 100 cyber-attacks take place every month on the library founded in 1451 by Pope Nicholas the Fifth.

-The Vatican Library is a place where all the Pope’s notes can be stored and archived.
+The Vatican Library is where all the Pope’s notes can be stored and archived.
 However, such a place that hides thousands of documents covers an area of 80 kilometers.

 The Vatican has never said what is in these documents.
-Although over the centuries, information has come to light about the archive that resides at the Vatican.
-The documents in the archive hide many priceless historical treasures.
-Such as the papal bull excommunicating Martin Luther, and the letters of Abraham Lincoln.
+Although over the centuries, information about the archives at the Vatican has come to light.
+The records in the archive hide many priceless historical treasures.
+Such as the papal bull excommunicating Martin Luther and the letters of Abraham Lincoln.
 And the dialogues between Jefferson David and Pope Pius IX.

 - St Peter’s Church in the Vatican is the most famous work of Renaissance architecture.
-And remains one of the greatest churches in the world.
+And remains one of the most significant churches in the world.
 Although not the mother church of Catholicism, St Peter’s is considered one of the holiest places on earth when it comes to Catholicism.

 - By Roman Catholic tradition, the basilica is the burial place of St Peter, one of the 12 Apostles of Jesus.
-Some historical evidence claims that St Peter’s tomb lies just below the altar of the church.
-The religious site is recognized worldwide as a place of pilgrimage and the region where the Pope gives all kinds of lectures to audiences of over 80 000 pilgrims from all over the world.
+Some historical evidence claims St Peter’s tomb lies below the church’s altar.
+The religious site is recognized worldwide as a place of pilgrimage and the region where the Pope lectures to audiences of over 80 000 pilgrims from all over the world.

-- Half of the world’s Christians are Catholic or 1.3 billion people.
-48.6% of Catholics live in Latin America, and 22% of Catholics live in Europe.
+- Half of Christians are Catholic or 1.3 billion people.
+48.6% of Catholics live in Latin America, and 22% live in Europe.

 The Roman Catholic Church foundation for papal primacy is its claim to St Peter, Prince of the Apostles.
 Who was killed by the Romans during the persecution of Christians?
 And buried right where St Peter’s Basilica in the Vatican now stands.

 Everything in the Catholic Church, ecclesiastical hierarchy, ceremonies.
-Doctrines and practices ultimately spring from the Eucharist, and all point to the Eucharist.
+Doctrines and practices ultimately spring from the Eucharist, all pointing to the Eucharist.
 And without it, they have no purpose.
-Since the Eucharist is the main way in which God comes to us.
-Which is the main way in which He offers His Grace.
+Since the Eucharist is the primary way in which God comes to us.
+Which is the direct way in which He offers His Grace.
 Without the Eucharist, the Church ceases to be the Church.
-Its importance simply cannot be overestimated.
+Its importance cannot be overestimated.